AlejandroDelRioAlbrechet/vistjs-epam/README.md

 # VisjsTest

-# Sample project which demo vizjs form EPAM employees.
+# Sample project which demo vizjs for EPAM employees.

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.17.